lawrennd/old_talks/_business/coconut-science-and-the-supply-chain-of-ideas.md

 doesn't have the time.
 His company is too big.
 He wants you to know how he thinks about stuff.
 He wants to put a little Jeff inside your head.
-So when you're making a decision about something, you don't have to ask the real Jeff, you just ask the little Jeff inside your head.
+So when you're making a decision about something, you don't have to ask the real Jeff, you just ask the little Jeff.
 When I was working for Jeff, I was responsible for innovation.
 Jeff got interested in a set of techniques I'm an expert in and he wanted me to look at how they might help his store.
 I did work on that, but I'm not going to tell you too much about that today.
-But before I left I got to thinking about how innovation works, and how it might work better for Jeff's store.
+But I did get to thinking about how innovation works, and how it might work better for Jeff's store.

 I never got a chance to talk to Jeff in person about this, but I did spend a lot of time with the Jeff inside my head.
 And here's what he said to me.

-He said: "Neil, I don't know what the future's going to look like in terms of innovation.
+He said: "Neil, I don't know what the future's going to look like.
 But I do know that my store is never going to want to pay more for ideas, it's never going to want to have to wait longer for those ideas to be deployed for our customers and it's never going to want to have fewer ideas available."

 Another friend of mine who still works for Jeff is called Narayan.
+Narayan has spent his life working in supply chain.
 He liked to tell me about a man by a river in Kerala, South India who sold coconuts.
 The man sat beside a river and sold coconuts to people on boats.
 The man would sit under a coconut tree.
 When someone stopped to buy a coconut the man would climb the tree and cut down a coconut and sell it to the customer.
 When that tree ran out of coconuts the man would move to another tree.
 Narayan used to say that this man had the shortest supply chain in the world.
 Then Narayan would laugh his booming laugh.

 When he'd stopped laughing, Narayan would tell me that the magic of